DrYenyen/PPPwn-Tinker-GUI/README.md

 2. Select the firmware version your PS4 is on
 3. To select the Python version click on the dropdown menu and choose **Python**
 4. Python does not have the option to use the old IPV6.
 5. Python does not have support for tweaking the Num values left blank or with writing in it will not result in errors or additions to the command.
+6. You can press the **Run PPPwn** button

 # Troubleshooting